bennycheung/bennycheung.github.io/_posts/2022-11-11-dreambooth-training-for-personal-embedding.md

 ![Stable Diffusion img2img Inpaint Fixing Eyes Compare 01 annotated]({{ site.baseurl }}images/dreambooth-training-for-personal-embedding/Stable_Diffusion_img2img_Inpaint_Fixing_Eyes_Compare_01_annotated.jpg)

-*Figure. showing the eyes are "impainted" to generate better balanced and realistic eyes of myself, I know.*
+*Figure. showing the eyes are "inpainted" to generate better balanced and realistic eyes of myself, I know.*

 ### Fixing the Hands
 Another weakness of Stable Diffusion image generation, depending on luck, the hands will be messed up too.
 We can apply the similar `Inpaint` technique to regenerate hands, with the prompt "correct hands" to emphasize to the algorithm paying attention to the "correct hands" generation.